gregoryfryns/GettingAndCleaningDataProject/README.md

 This repository contains the information requested in the course project for the Coursera class "Getting and Cleaning Data" (see https://class.coursera.org/getdata-016/human_grading)

 In here you will find :
-* the raw data, in the zip file called "UCI_HAR_Dataset.zip" and unzipped in the "UCI HAR Dataset" folder
+* the raw data, in the zip file called "UCI_HAR_Dataset.zip" and unzipped in the "UCI HAR Dataset" folder.

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

 * the "run_analysis.R" script that performs the following operations on the raw data as requested in the assignment :
   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.